mrgoldair/convex-hull/readme.md

 Using the determinant we could reduce the number of calculations needed to find a "left or right turn" to `xx`.
 In order to use the determinant you need to realise the   determinant is only defined for 3 dimensions.
 This is obviously tricky because we're drawing on a HTMLCanvas which is 2D.

-Because the purpose of the determinant is to calculate the volume created by 3 vectors, it's tempting to just slap on a third dimension (usually denoted `z`) set to 1.
-Although all the vectors now have a third dimension the volume is 0.
-This is because by having all the same value for a particular dimension there's no depth – we need a difference of dimension to convey depth (and area in 2D) – and when we have no depth we only have area.
+Because the purpose of the determinant is to calculate the volume created by 3 vectors, it's tempting to just slap on a third dimension (usually denoted `z`) set to 1. ~~Although all the vectors now have a third dimension the volume is 0.
+This is because by having all the same value for a particular dimension there's no depth – we need a difference of dimension to convey depth (and area in 2D) – and when we have no depth we only have area.~~

+Simply setting `z` to 1 does actually work.
+For some reason in my working out, I thought there was something special about the `z` dimension not being homogeneous and therefore setting the `x` dimension to 1 and the `z` dimension takes on the `x` val of the points – in the end this just shifts the problem; there is nothing special about the `z` dimension in the calculation of the scalar triple product (or of any dimension over another).
+It must have been something off in my numbers used to do test data.
+Therefore, simply setting the `z` component to 1 for each point in the scalar-triple-product works.

 ###### Points as vectors